Quercus suber

 It endures drought and makes little demand on the soil quality and is regarded as a defence against desertification.
 Cork oak woodlands are home to a multitude of animal and plant species.
-Since cork is increasingly being displaced by other materials as a bottle cap, these forests are at risk as part of the cultural landscape and animal species such as the Iberian lynx and imperial eagles are threatened with extinction.
+Since cork for sealing bottles is increasingly being displaced by other materials, these forests are at risk as part of the cultural landscape and as a result animal species such as the Iberian lynx and imperial eagles are threatened with extinction.

 Description

 General appearance and bark

 The cork oak grows as an evergreen tree, reaching an average height of 10 to 15 m or in rare cases up to 25 m and a trunk diameter (DBH) of 50 to 100 cm.
 It forms a dense and asymmetrical crown that starts at a height of 2–3 m and spreads widely in free-standing trees.
 The crown can be divided into several separate, rounded partial crowns.

 The young twigs are densely hairy light gray or whitish.
 Older branches are strong and knotty.
 Older trees only form short shoots between 7 and 15 cm in length.

 The thick, longitudinally cracked cork layers of the gray-brown trunk bark are characteristic of the cork oak.
 The cambium of the smooth bark of young trees forms a cork layer very early on, which can be 3 to 5 cm thick.
 The light and spongy cork fabric shows vertical cracks and is white on the outside and red to red-brown on the inside.
 After the cork has been harvested, the trunk appears reddish brown, but later it is significantly darker.
 The wood is ring-pored, has a brown heartwood and a light reddish sapwood.
 The cork oak develops a taproot that reaches a depth of 1 to 2 m and from which several meters long, horizontally running side roots extend.
 The trees can live over 400 years, and harvested specimens can be 150 to 200 years old.